MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-object.md

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

-## Adding tooltips on page fields
+## Add tooltips on page fields

 Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 1, you can define tooltips on table fields.
-When a tooltip is defined on a table field, any page that use the field will automatically enherit the tooltip.
+When a tooltip is defined on a table field, any page that uses the field automatically inherits the tooltip.

-For more information, see [Adding tooltips to table and page fields](devenv-adding-tooltips.md).
+For more information, see [Add tooltips to table and page fields](devenv-adding-tooltips.md).

 ## Views